rafapolo/celohuobihack/README.md

 #### Team

 Rafael Polo is a 37' Brazilian-Portuguese Computer Scientist from Rio de Janeiro with a Master in Information Systems and a Greek heart, experimenting with artificial and natural languages for the last 20 years.
 Worked as a Web2 Software Engineer in Berlin and co-created a Computer Lab in Athens, where volunteered as a teacher to on-the-edge communities for 4 years.
 In 2021 moved to Lisbon, when was graced by a Celo Community Fund to build Moedax, a Fiat to Celo Real on-ramp provider.
-As of 2022, open for a job position or a new funded project challenge.
+As of 2022, is open for a job position or a new funded project challenge.

 While I took a solo flight writing VERAΞFICO, "we" came from the conversations with many amazing people echoing around "me", who would love to get funded as a proper team to build tools for the concepts we speculate so much about, bridging crypto to the masses in more enriching ways.